-Due to the State of Emergency for the City of New Orleans declared by Governor John Bell Edwards and Mayor LaToya Cantrell, the McKenna Museums will be closed until Tuesday, June 16, 2020.
+Due to the State of Emergency for the City of New Orleans declared by Governor John Bell Edwards and Mayor LaToya Cantrell, the McKenna Museums will be closed until further notice.

 To immerse yourself in a unique, personalized, visual experience of Black excellence, click HERE.